jhpce-jhu/jhpce_mkdocs/docs/index.md

 Immunology.
 The facility is open to all Johns Hopkins affiliated researchers.

+## Community
 The facility is used primarily by labs and research groups in the Johns Hopkins Bloomberg School of Public Health (SPH), the Johns Hopkins School of Medicine (SOM) and the Lieber Institute for Brain Development (LIBD).
-We have over 800 user accounts, 400 active users and approximately 100 unique users per quarter.
+We have over 1000 user accounts, 400 active users and approximately 100 unique users per quarter.

+## Cluster Details
 The computing and storage systems are optimized for genomics and biomedical research.
-The cluster has 72 compute nodes, providing over 4000 cores, 30TB of DRAM and over 14 PB of networked mass storage.
-Networked mass storage uses open-source file systems (ZFS and Lustre-over-ZFS) and custom-built hardware.
-The latter includes a 5 PB of Lustre file system space that may be the lowest-cost and lowest-power parallel file system on the planet.
-We also have a 2PB disk-to-disk backup system for backing up more critical data.
+The cluster has 65 compute nodes, providing about 2800 cores, 30TB of DRAM and over 14 PB of networked mass storage.
+The network fabric consists of a 10 Gbps ethernet.

-The JHPCE cluster is optimized for the embarrassingly parallel applications that are the bread-and-butter of our stakeholders, e.g., genomics and statistical applications, rather than the tightly-coupled applications that are typical in traditional HPC fields, e.g., physics, fluid-dynamics, quantum simulation etc. The network fabric consists of a 10 Gbps ethernet.
 The facility is connected via a 40Gbps network to the University’s Science DMZ.

+Networked mass storage uses open-source file systems (ZFS and Lustre-over-ZFS) to provide low cost file systems.
+We also have a 2PB disk-to-disk backup system off site for backing up more critical data.

-Job scheduling is performed with Simple Linux Utility for Resource Management ([SLURM](https://slurm.schedmd.com)).
+The JHPCE cluster is optimized for the embarrassingly parallel applications that are the bread-and-butter of our stakeholders, e.g., genomics and statistical applications, rather than the tightly-coupled applications that are typical in traditional HPC fields, e.g., physics, fluid-dynamics, quantum simulation etc.  Job scheduling is performed with the Simple Linux Utility for Resource Management ([SLURM](https://slurm.schedmd.com)).

+## Cost Recovery
 The JHPCE operates as a formal Common Pool Resource (CPR) Hierarchy with rights to specific resources based on stakeholder ownership of resources.
 To benefit the entire research community, excess computing